yehia67/documentation/iot/0.1/sbc/introduction/get-started.md

     ```

     Depending on the subnet, this process can take some time, since nmap needs to scan all IP addresses within the network.
-    For a small subnet (netmask=24) is just takes some seconds, since nmap needs to scan only 256 addresses.
+    For a small subnet (netmask=24) is just takes some seconds, since nmap just need to scan 256 addresses.
-    In a bigger network, this can take longer.
+    In a bigger network that can take more time.
 For example netmask=16: nmap needs to scan 256*256 addresses.
     In my test-case this took 2944.17 seconds.
 If you are in a huge local network, you should consider using another variant.

 2. Connect to the IP addresses.
 If you found more than one IP address, try every IP address until you find the address of your SBC.